-Dr. Muhammad Mahmud, Senior Fellow and Head of Department.
-Dr. Mahmud served Institute of Business Administration (IBA), Karachi for twenty-four years in various capabilities (teaching, research and administrative).
+Dr. Muhammad Mahmud, Senior Fellow has served at the Institute of Business Administration (IBA), Karachi for twenty-four years in various capabilities (teaching, research and administrative).
 Dr. Mahmud has MBA degree from the IBA Karachi and PhD degree in Business Administration from the University of Malaya, Kuala Lumpur, Malaysia.
 His main area of interest is finance.
 He has published more than 24 articles in reputed local and International Journals.
-Serving at KASBIT he organized many seminars and workshops for students and faculty members.
-The Institute of Bankers of Pakistan for participating in research essay competition awarded him third prize in 2002 and fourth prize in 2003.
+When serving at KASBIT he organized many seminars and workshops for students and faculty members.
+He was awarded third prize in 2002 and fourth prize in 2003 in a research essay competition by the Institute of Bankers of Pakistan.

-H. Jamal Zubairi, Associate Professor of Accounting and Finance, holds a BE degree from Dawood College of Engineering & Technology and MBA from IBA, Karachi.
+H. Jamal Zubairi, Associate Professor of Accounting and Finance, holds a BE degree from the Dawood College of Engineering & Technology and an MBA from IBA, Karachi.
 He also holds a banking diploma (DAIBP) from the Institute of Bankers of Pakistan.
 He possesses over 30 years of professional experience, mainly as a development banker with the National Development Finance Corporation and has also worked for other leading financial institutions such as ORIX Leasing.
 He has taught core as well as elective courses in Accounting and Finance for over 15 years, both as visiting and full time faculty.
 His research interests are in the areas of Banking, Risk Management and Corporate Finance.
-He has presented research papers at various international conferences and has also co-authored a book 'Financial Management in Pakistan' which was published by the Oxford University Press, Pakistan in the year 2005.
+He has presented research papers at various international conferences and has also co-authored a book 'Financial Management in Pakistan' which was published by Oxford University Press, Pakistan in the year 2005.

 Sharique Ayubi, Associate Professor of Finance and Accounting.
 He holds a Master in Business Administration (MBA) from IBA, Karachi and another Master's degree in Economics from the University of Karachi.
 He also holds a Banking Diploma from the Institute of Bankers, Karachi.
 Currently, he is enrolled in the MS/PhD program.
-His experience in industry has been in National Development Finance Corporation (NDFC), where he worked for 14 years.
+His experience in industry has been in the National Development Finance Corporation, where he worked for 14 years.
 He has been teaching courses in Finance, Accounting and Management for over 12 years at various universities and business schools.
 His research interests are Corporate Governance; Regulation of Banking and Securities Markets; and Comparative Management.